KaappoRaivio/Scientia/README.md

 6. Thank you for installing Scientia!

 ***Note:*** `vessels.self` is implicitly added to all of the paths entered by the user.
 For example, the correct format for depth is `environment.depth.belowTransducer`.

+## Installation for development
+I really appreciate your interest in contributing to the development!

+1. First, clone a sister package of Scientia, [delta-processor](https://github.com/KaappoRaivio/delta-processor).
+2. `cd` into the repo.
+3. Run `yarn install`.
+4. Run `sudo yarn link`.

+Next, install Scientia itself.

+5. clone this repository and `cd` into it.
+6. run `yarn link delta-processor`.
+7. run `yarn install`.
+8. run `yarn start`.
+Now Scientia is running on your local machine on port 3001.
+Please note that some features such as layout saving will not work on the development build due to the CORS policy of the signalk server.

 ## Background
 Displaying boat data in the browser opens up almost endless possibilities on visualising it.